Nilrudra1999/Understanding-DSA/analysis/iterative_analysis.md

 ## Analysis of simple_loop()

-Let n represent the value of the number passed to the function Let T(n) represent the total number of operations done by the function given n
+Let n represent the value of the number passed to the function<br>
+Let T(n) represent the total number of operations done by the function given n

 ```python